• Home

-I am now in my seventies and there are items of clothing and other things I have given up wearing because they don’t make sense to me anymore.
-I have always loved fashion and try to look chic on a budget.
-Still, as I get older I’ve given up some things.
+I am now in my seventies and have given up wearing certain fashion items because they don’t make sense to me anymore.
+I have always loved style and try to look chic on a budget.
+But, now that I’m older, practicality has become more important.

 Watch me talk about what I’ve given up on YouTube